The Magic of Limitations

 • Robotics.
 He didn’t just invest in Kiva, he bought the entire company!
 If you haven’t seen this video, it is a must.

 • They use psychology to encourage you to make more (and better) purchasing decisions.
 They are masters.
 Look at me when I did Christmas shopping.
-They know people will do shopping for themselves and used my own data to temp me.
+They know people will go shopping for themselves, and used my own data to temp me.

 • Analytics/Algorithms.
 Amazon has the best recommendation engine.
 Google has to be worried about this.
 You don’t go to Google to search for products, you go to Amazon.